-Savings held outside of an ISA could be liable for Income Tax if the total interest exceeds the Personal Savings Allowance (PSA).
+Savings held outside of an ISA could be liable for Income Tax if the total value exceeds the Personal Savings Allowance (PSA).
 Your PSA depends on your Income Tax band.
 If you're a:

 - Basic-rate taxpayer, your PSA is £1,000

 - Higher-rate taxpayer, your PSA is £500

-- Additional-rate taxpayer, your PSA is £0.
+- Additional-rate taxpayer, you do not have a PSA.

-Some Cash ISAs impose restrictions, such as limiting withdrawals for a defined period.
+Some Cash ISAs pose restrictions, such as limiting withdrawals for a defined period.
 So, it's important to understand which account is right for your goals and time frame.

-According to government figures, around 12.4 million ISAs were subscribed to during 2022/23.
-During that tax year, savers collectively added nearly £72 billion to ISAs.
+According to government figures, around 11.8 million ISAs were subscribed to during 2021/22.
+During that tax year, savers collectively added almost £67 billion to ISAs.